 This post may contain affiliate links.
-Please read my privacy policy.
+Please read myย privacy policy.

-What Is a Potato Stack?
+What Is A Potato Stack

 Potato stacks are roasted potatoes stacked up vertically, usually in a muffin tin.
 The potatoes are sliced thinly, arranged and stacked one over another to form a stack.